 An invitation to participate

 This statement is a reminder to our community of the responsibilities we share.
 Today, critical teaching and research must confront pressing social and environmental problems — issues that, in our globalizing world, impact everyone.
 Those problems, and the necessary solutions, transcend disciplinary and national borders.
 We are also reminded to cherish our individual uniqueness — cultural, political, social, racial, gender — and to recognize our common pursuit of human purpose in a shared global environment.

 We invite you to join us in this humanist pursuit, through learning in classrooms, researching in labs, participating in our online and in-person public programs and working together in our communities at home and abroad.

-Juan Du (she/her) Dean and Professor John H. Daniels Faculty of Architecture, Landscape and Design
+John H. Daniels Faculty of Architecture, Landscape and Design

 Excerpt from the “Statement of Institutional Purpose,” University of Toronto Governing Council, Oct.
 15, 1992.